uoenoplab/xo/nginx/README.md

     handoff_target 192.168.11.139 79;
     ...
 ```
 6. On every server machines (in any order), setup the eBPF programs and tc by running `./reset.sh (IFNAME)`.
 Change the inerface name (`IFNAME`) in the argument, to the actual name of the interface where you are running the script.
-This must be the same interafce you used in step 4.
+This must be the same interface used in step 4.

 7. Run the code on every server, including frontend and backends (in any order):
 ```bash
 ./objs/nginx -c `pwd`/conf/xo.conf
 ```

-7. On the client host, run wrk against the frontend server (replace `http://192.168.11.51:80` to you frontend server's address), specifying return object size as request (i.e. `/(size in byte)`), for example, to request 2MiB objects (i.e., 2nd last datapoint in Fig 9) using 100 connections and 28 threads for 5 seconds:
+7. On the client host, run wrk against the frontend server (replace `http://192.168.11.51:80` to you frontend server's address), specifying return object size as request (i.e. `/(size in byte)`), for example, to request 2MiB objects (i.e., 2nd last datapoint in Figure 9) using 100 connections and 28 threads for 5 seconds:
 ```bash
 ./wrk -c 100 -t 28 -d 5s http://192.168.11.51:80/$((2*1024*1024))
 ```
+Therefore, all the datapoints in Figure 9 can be obtained by changing the return objectsize variable.